Mykolaua1986/cash_bills_distribution/README.md

 # cash_bills_distribution
-This method allows you to distribute available cash bills between amounts of array, you need to hand out
+This method allows you to distribute available cash bills between payments, you need to hand out
 The method, by the way, seeks for minimal amount of bills, that will be handed out, per each payment

 ## Additional Python Libraries Required: